-- 11. Originally known as the Interprovincial School for the Education of the Deaf, this institution opened in Amherst in September 1961 by cooperative efforts between the Crown and the Government of the Province of New Brunswick, pursuant to an agreement between the Ministers of Education of Nova Scotia and New Brunswick.
+- H: 13.
+Originally known as the Interprovincial School for the Education of the Deaf, this institution opened in Amherst in September 1961 by cooperative efforts between the Crown and the Government of the Province of New Brunswick, pursuant to an agreement between the Ministers of Education of Nova Scotia and New Brunswick.
 The Amherst School was fully funded by the Crown and by the Government of the Province of New Brunswick.
 Pursuant to the Interprovincial School for the Deaf Act, S.N.S.
 1960, c.
 7, all property belonging to or held by the Halifax School (at that time closed) became vested in the Crown to be used for the purposes of the Amherst School.
 Pursuant to the Interprovincial School for the Deaf Act, all obligations and liabilities of the Halifax School, and any body created in connection with it, were assumed by the Crown. - 12.
-Students from Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador attended the Amherst School.
+14. Students from Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador attended the Amherst School.
 Like the Halifax School, the Amherst School forbade students from using sign language and finger-spelling in the classroom. - 13.
-The Interprovincial School for the Deaf Act was repealed on March 1, 1975 by the Handicapped Persons' Education Act, S.N.S.
+15. The Interprovincial School for the Deaf Act was repealed on March 1, 1975 by the Handicapped Persons' Education Act, S.N.S.
 1974, c.
 194, as am. by S.N.S.
 1990, c.
-29. Pursuant to the Handicapped Persons' Education Act the institution was renamed the Atlantic Provinces Resource Centre for the Hearing Impaired (APSEA-RCHI).
-Under the Handicapped Persons' Education Act, all obligations and liabilities of the Interprovincial School for the Deaf, and any body created in connection with it, were assumed by the Crown.
-In 2010 the title of the legislation was amended to the Atlantic Provinces Special Education Authority Act. - 14.
+29. Pursuant to the Handicapped Persons' Education Act the institution was renamed the Atlantic Provinces Resource Centre for the Hearing Impaired (APSEA-RCHI), and APSEA was established.
+An executive committee was appointed by the Board of APSEA to operate the Amherst School.
+The Board of APSEA appointed a

+Superintendent responsible for the operations of the Amherst School, a director and teachers, employees and specialists to deliver services to students at the Amherst School and carry out the intent and purpose of the Handicapped Persons' Education Act.
+Under section 16 of the Handicapped Persons' Education Act, all obligations and liabilities of the Interprovincial School for the Deaf, and any body created in connection with it, were assumed by the Crown.
+In 2010 the title of the legislation was amended to the Atlantic Provinces Special Education Authority Act.

+- 14. 16.
 In 1990, after protests by students, parents and members of the local deaf community, the high school program permitted American Sign Language and deaf culture courses for the first time.
 Until that time, deaf and hard of hearing students were forbidden from using their first language sign-language in the classroom. - 15.
-The Amherst School was closed in 1995.
+17. The Amherst School was closed in 1995.